-In Canada, Saputo produces and markets nationally a wide variety of quality cheeses including mozzarella and cheddar, specialty cheeses such as ricotta, provolone, parmesan, feta, havarti, fine cheeses such as brie and camembert, other firm cheeses including brick, colby, farmer, munster and monterey jack, as well as processed cheeses.
-Saputo's cheese products are sold under various brand names, such as Saputo, Stella, Armstrong, Caron and Cayer.
+In Canada, Saputo produces, markets and distributes nationally a wide variety of quality cheeses including mozzarella and cheddar, specialty cheeses such as ricotta, provolone, parmesan, feta, havarti, fine cheeses such as brie and camembert, other firm cheeses including brick, colby, farmer, munster and monterey jack, as well as fresh curd and processed cheeses.
+Saputo's cheese products are sold under various brand names, such as Saputo, Stella, Armstrong, Caron, Cayer and Kingsey.
 Saputo also sells its cheese products under private labels and produces butter, powdered milk and evaporated milk as well as a number of by-products derived from its cheese production, including whey powder, ice cream mixes, lactose and whey protein.
-The Company's distribution network distributes fine imported cheeses to specialty delis and a large assortment of third party manufactured non-dairy products that complement its cheese distribution to pizzerias in the foodservice industry.
+The Company's distribution network distributes fine imported cheeses to specialty delicatessens and a large assortment of third party manufactured nondairy products that complement its cheese distribution to pizzerias in the foodservice industry.